Toyota Yaris Cross verdict

 Should you buy one?

-The Toyota Yaris Cross is good to drive, practical, roomy for passengers and luggage and in our extensive road tests, very economical on petrol.
-It falls short of the character and charm offered by the class-leading Ford Puma, and is somewhat more expensive than the thoroughly sensible Skoda Kamiq, but it’s enjoyable to drive and uses the hybrid technology to great effect, delivering economy and refinement beyond expectations.
+The Toyota Yaris Cross is good to drive, practical, roomy for passengers and luggage and in our extensive road tests, use very little fuel.
+It falls short of the character and charm offered by the class-leading Ford Puma, and is somewhat more expensive than the thoroughly sensible Skoda Kamiq, but it’s enjoyable to drive and uses itis hybrid technology to great effect, delivering economy and refinement beyond our expectations.

 Against the popular Peugeot 2008 and Renault Captur, the Yaris Cross is well made and generously equipped although that’s reflected in the fact there are no low-priced entry-level models to tempt you into the showroom.
 But it’s a Toyota, so the reliability is a given, the dealer support is excellent, and the warranty cover is now an unprecedented 10 years if you keep it in the dealer network.